Homemade yogurt, Lebanese laban: the recipe

 Your yogurt can be as thin or as thick as you like; thickening is achieved by straining the yogurt.
 I always make some of each: thinner for using as an ingredient in other dishes or eating a lovely, pure bowlful; thicker for spreading and pairing with just about every other Lebanese dish there is.
 It’s our crème de la crème, our flavor-maker, the delight of every plate.

 How to Make Yogurt

 - 1/2 gallon milk (skim, 1%, 2%, or ideally, whole organic milk)

-- 1/4 cup yogurt (rawbi, plain yogurt with live active cultures; ideally whole milk), room temperature
+- 1/4 cup yogurt (plain yogurt with live active cultures; ideally whole milk), room temperature

-- Heat the milk: Rinse a large heavy saucepan (3-quart or larger) with cool water.
-Add the milk, and if using, clip a digital thermometer in the pan.
-Bring to just below a boil (210 degrees) at medium low heat, about 15 minutes.
+- First, heat the milk: Rinse a large heavy saucepan (3-quart or larger) with cool water.
+Add the milk.
+Bring the milk o just below a boil (210 degrees) at medium low heat, about 15 minutes.
 Stay nearby, because the milk will froth up and as it begins to boil it will rise up swiftly in the pan.
 Remove from the heat immediately.

-- Rest the milk: Remove the thermometer if you've used one, and cover the pan.
-Set the pan aside, undisturbed, in a warm spot for anywhere from 6 to 10 hours, or overnight.
+- Cover the pot with a lid and lay a kitchen towel over that to promote warmth.
+Set the pan aside, undisturbed, in a warm spot for anywhere from 8 to 10 hours, or overnight.
 An ideal incubator is the oven, turned off (the oven can be heated on the lowest setting for a minute before placing the pan in, just to encourage warmth, but be sure to turn it off immediately).

 - Chill the yogurt: Remove the pot from the oven.
 The milk will have thickened into yogurt.
 Place, undisturbed as of yet, into the refrigerator for 1-3 days to further set the yogurt before eating or straining to thicken.